shailoh/Hacking_P2.2_2019/read_me_folder/Read_Me_Julia.md

-Check list for the Read_Me file:
-7) revise all the topics above and reflect on the possible meaning of 'Hacking' (Respond to the questions: What is the context in which you operated?
-What phygical systems did you investigate?
-What did you find?
-What is your hacking method?
-If your method is a tool set, how would you explain to someone else how to use it?
-In what way are these tools limited/biased?);

 ## **What do you think that hacking is? / What does hacking mean to you? -->**

 >"Hacking generally refers to unauthorized intrusion into a computer or a network.
 The person engaged in hacking activities is known as a hacker.
 This hacker may alter system or security features to accomplish a goal that differs from the original purpose of the system."